 Bamboo’s renewable resource ideal in interiors

 Bamboo is an endlessly renewable resource.
-Don’t mistake it for a tree—it’s a grass, and it grows like one.
-Bamboo grows on average 1.6 feet per hour and reaches maturity in about five years making it the fastest growing and most renewable plant on earth.
+Don’t mistake it for a tree — did you know that it’s actually a grass?
+And it grows like one!
+On average, bamboo grows 1.6 feet per hour and reaches maturity in about five years.
+Making it the fastest growing and most renewable plant on earth!

-When it’s harvested, it need not be replanted, because it will grow a new shoot from its extensive root system.
-Bamboo only takes on average 60 days to replace compare this to oak (which grows about 12 inches per year) can take up to 60 years to replace.
+When harvested bamboo doesn’t need replanting.
+This is because a new shoot will automatically grow from its extensive root system.
+Bamboo only takes on average 60 days to replace.
+This is fast!
+In comparison to oak, which grows about 12 inches per year and can take up to 60 years to replace.

 Durability of bamboo ideal for flooring

-Bamboo is very strong even more so then oak (considered the most durable hardwood).
-It can withstand a great deal of use without damage.
+Bamboo is very strong, even more so then oak (which is considered the most durable hardwood).
+It’s able to withstand a great deal of use without damage.

 When laminated, bamboo surpasses that of soft steel.
-Bamboo’s tensile strength is 28,000 per square inch, while steel rates only 23,000 per square inch.
-That’s why bamboo is used as a building material in areas often wrought with earthquakes.
+It’s tensile strength is 28,000 per square inch, while steel rates only 23,000 per square inch.
+Because of its strength, bamboo is commonly used as building material in areas wrought with earthquakes.

-Bamboo doesn’t swell or shrink as hardwoods do, making it ideal for furniture and floors.
-But if you still wish to go with hardwood timber, make sure you have read our tips on how to choose the right timber flooring.
+Bamboo doesn’t swell or shrink as hardwoods do.
+This makes it ideal for furniture and floors.
+However, if you do wish to go with hardwood timber, make sure you have read our tips on how to choose the right timber flooring.

 Versatile bamboo in bathroom design

-As bamboo wood has high density low thermal conductivity and good thermal insulation properties it’s recently been a popular material for bathroom furniture such as baths and vanities.
-It creates a perfect feature piece in a bathroom as a freestanding bath.
-If you look for some inspiration for your bathroom, have a look at our bathroom design ideas.
+Bamboo is a popular material choice for bathroom furniture.
+It has a high density, low thermal conductivity along with good thermal insulation properties.
+Bamboo wood can create a perfect feature piece in a bathroom as a freestanding bath or vanity.
+Need some inspiration for your bathroom?
+Then take a look at our bathroom design ideas.

-Most bamboo comes from China, but the adaptable bamboo will grow most places on earth.
+Most bamboo comes from China, however it’s adaptable so will grow most places on earth.

-Wherever it is native, bamboo has been integral to the economy and culture, used for cooking, beverages, paper, houses, and bridges.
-In China, it’s known as the “friend of the people”.
+Bamboo is integral to the economy and culture in its native countries.
+Being used for things such as cooking, beverages, paper, houses and bridges.
+Because of this, in China, bamboo is known as the “friend of the people”.